Leonardo16AM/Moogle-Search-Engine/Readme.md

 ---
 # GUI:
-I don't really like to code in HTML or CSS, but I tried to create a minimally pretty graphical user interface.
-I also added the functionality that when you click on a file name it opens a new tab with the file.
+I tried to create a minimally pretty graphical user interface and I also added the functionality that when you click on a file name it opens a new tab with the full file.

 ---
 # Computational complexity analysis: